ahleongzc/CS203-Wooclap-Converter/README.md

-# CS203-Wooclap-Converter
+# Wooclap-Converter

-This repository contains the code written in Python that converts the Wooclap slides from CS203 Collaborative Software Development into a readable format.
+This repository contains the code written in Python that converts the Wooclap slides into a readable format.

 Example: